ignaciovgl/ignaciovgl/README.md

 - Software engineering best practices

 ## 📫 Let’s Connect!
-If you're looking for an enthusiastic and driven intern with strong mathematical foundations and a growing portfolio in AI/ML, feel free to reach out via [LinkedIn](www.linkedin.com/in/ignacio-vigil-cardenal) or check out my pinned repositories below!
+If you're looking for an enthusiastic and driven intern with strong mathematical foundations and a growing portfolio in AI/ML, feel free to reach out via LinkedIn: www.linkedin.com/in/ignacio-vigil-cardenal or check out my pinned repositories below!
 <!--
 **ignaciovgl/ignaciovgl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.